webplatform/docs/css/properties/grid-auto-flow/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=none
-|Description=Rather than use the auto-placement algorithm, auto-placed grid items are positioned according to the grid-auto-position property.
+|Description=Causes auto-placed grid items to be placed according to the grid-auto-position property, rather than using the auto-placement algorithm.
 }}{{CSS Property Value
 |Data Type=rows
 |Description=Causes items to be placed by filling each row in turn, adding new rows as necessary.